surma/surma.dev/content/things/rust-to-webassembly.md

  15 producers       00000043 00000000
 ```

 `llvm-objdump` is quite versatile and offers a familiar CLI for people who have experience developing for other ISAs in assembly.
-However, specifically for debugging binary size, it lacks simple helpers like odering the sections by size, or breaking the `CODE` section up by function.
+However, specifically for debugging binary size, it lacks simple helpers like ordering the sections by size, or breaking the `CODE` section up by function.
 Luckily, there is another WebAssembly-specific tool called [Twiggy], that excels at this:

 ```
 $ twiggy top target/wasm32-unknown-unknown/release/my_project.wasm